 Call our 24 hours, seven days a week helpline at 800.272.3900

-Walk to End Alzheimer's® is the world's largest event to raise awareness and funds for Alzheimer's care, support and research.
-Sign up as a Team Captain, team member or solo participant today.
+Walk to End Alzheimer's is the world's largest event to raise awareness and funds for Alzheimer's care, support and research.
+Even if you missed our walks, you can still donate!

-▶ Virtual Education Programs
+▶ Education/Training Programs

-▶ Virtual Social Engagement Programs
+▶ Social Engagement Programs

-▶ Virtual Support Groups
+▶ Support Groups (In-person and Virtual)

-Serving the cities of Corning, Elmira and Rochester, and their surrounding counties, the Alzheimer’s Association, Rochester & Finger Lakes Region Chapter is here to help.
+Serving the cities of Corning, Elmira and Rochester, and their surrounding counties, the Alzheimer’s Association, Rochester Finger Lakes Region Chapter is here to help.
 We provide education and support to all those facing Alzheimer’s and other dementias throughout our community, including those living with the disease, caregivers, health care professionals and families.
 We are also committed to advocating for the needs and rights of those facing Alzheimer’s disease and all other dementia, and advancing critical research toward methods of treatment, prevention and, ultimately, a cure.

-Learn the Signs
+Learn the Truth

 Learn more about our chapter's education programs, support groups, social activities and care consultations.